hindutva/hindutva.github.io/main/rivals/abe-disease/islam/intro.md

 ## Disclaimers and clarifications

-- Personal Disclaimer:
-    - I am not saying that all muslims are bad people - many are sensible enough not follow the example of their prophet or strictures of Qur'an.
-Yet, I say that Islam is a vile ideology.
+- We are not saying that all muslims are bad people - many are sensible enough not follow the example of their prophet or strictures of Qur'an.
+Yet, we say that Islam is a vile ideological disease, and should be contained for our own sake.
 - Please don't presume to psychoanalyze me and read hatred of muslims.
-On the contrary, I have no problems empathizing with Muslims at a human level.
+On the contrary, we have no problems empathizing with Muslims at a human level.
 It is by a good accident of birth that I was not born a muslim.
-I grew up with muslim friends, and have had many polite (sometimes frank) conversations with muslims.
+Many of us grew up with muslim friends, and have had many polite (sometimes frank) conversations with muslims.
-        - I have received help from and have helped muslims.
-Further, I understand that Islam is not the only motivator of the good and bad actions of muslims.
+    - We have received help from and have helped muslims.
+Further, we understand that Islam is not the only motivator of the good and bad actions of muslims.
 - Our judgement of Islam is not restricted to what its liberal or the terrorist extremes do - it includes the entire spectrum (= probability distribution) of behavior observed in Muslims and Muslim societies.

 ## Undesirability of Muslim society

-- Muslim society has a pernicious effect on non-muslim (../especially polytheistic) societies.
-These are detailed in a [separate section](constituent-subversion/).
+- Muslim society has a pernicious effect on non-muslim (especially polytheistic) societies.
+These are detailed in a [separate section](../constituent-subversion/).
-- A muslim society is, in the long term, bad for the muslim population itself, due to:
+- Muslim society is bad for muslims themselves, in the long run.
+More in the [fitness-effect page](../fitness-effect/).
-    - Misogyny taking many forms: Forced veil for women, Taharroush rape game, female genital mutiliation.
-    - Opposition to free spirited scientific enquiry in general.
-Consequently, we have:
-        - Lowering of fitness and IQ of offspring due to obstinate inbreeding (pAkistAni muslims vs bAnglAdeshis and Indians [here](http://www.unz.com/gnxp/the-cost-of-inbreeding-in-terms-of-health/?utm_source=twitterfeed&utm_medium=twitter&utm_campaign=the-cost-of-inbreeding-in-terms-of-health).)
-    - Islam is bloody within and without.
-So, muslims tend to fight each other to death about what "true islam" is and who is a "heretic".
-    - Opposition to joy of many types, and increase in "victimless crimes" at worst, or a schizophrenic acceptance at best extending to even allowance of child abuse (eg. stringed instruments, homosexuality [here](https://storify.com/Parikramah/history-of-lgbt-flourishing-within-islam), bestiality [here](http://i.imgur.com/4K2jDFq.jpg)).

 #### Political demography of muslims

 [![](http://i.imgur.com/xczglD1.jpg)](http://i.imgur.com/xczglD1.jpg)

 - In a muslim society, these numerous tolerant muslims tend not to successfully challenge those idiots that stick to their constitution (Quran, Hadith etc..) - as observing Terrorist state of Pakistan, Afghanistan, Iran, Saudi Arabia etc.. (as of 2014) will reveal.
 Rather, they tend to mostly cooperate (with or without misgivings) in heinous acts.
 So, it certainly matters what the RoP holy books say.
     - Ridiculous fatwas (judicial opinions of mullah-s/ ulema-s) continue to be issued \[See[Arun Shourie's take](https://www.youtube.com/watch?v=0iVIec5e3_0&feature)\] around the muslim world.
 Yes, this "high literature" does influence the lives and attitudes of muslims.